mcgoron-peter/brainfuck2scheme/README.md

 # Brainfuck2Scheme

 A simple compiler from Brainfuck to R5RS.
-The compiler will output a Scheme list that is a lambda with two arguments:
+The compiler will output a Scheme list that is a lambda with three arguments:

 * `data`: The data vector.
 * `dptr`: The initial data pointer.
+* `debugger`: Debugger function

-To turn the list into an executable Scheme function, just give it to `eval`.
+To turn the list into an executable Scheme function, just give it to `eval`. `(execute scheme len)` will run the Scheme code in `scheme` with a data vector of length `len`.

+This dialect of Brainfuck supports `#` to call the `debugger` procedure with `data` and `dptr` as arguments.

+Since Brainfuck programs become Scheme procedures, you can modularize Brainfuck code and (ab)use the debugger for things like procedure calls and foreign libraries.

 ## How It Works